 Lying close to the center of Lake Wanaka is Mou Waho Island Nature Reserve.
 A unique glacial remnant of the last ice age, the island is also the historic site of early shipbuilding and used to be a stopping place for the steamers and log rafts that once plied the lake.
 Accessible from Wanaka by a 35 minute boat cruise, the landing is on the eastern side of the island where the remnants of early settlement remain; a stone wharf and a hut.

 A well-formed track leads from the landing and climbs steadily through native bush to near the top of Tyrwhitt Peak.
-Just before the top we see Arethusa Pool, a small lake on the island with small islands in it - very intriguing!
-From the top we have a sweeping 360-degree view of Lake Wanaka, its surrounding mountains and valleys, and below Arethusa Pool.
+Just before the top you'll see Arethusa Pool, a small lake on the island with small islands in it - very intriguing!
+From the top you have a sweeping 360-degree view of Lake Wanaka, its surrounding mountains and valleys, and below Arethusa Pool.
 The perfect spot to stop for a tea or coffee.

-Going back down the track gives us more time to take in our surroundings, listening to and watching the lively bird-life, and just enjoying this unique wildlife reserve.
+Going back down the track gives you more time to take in our surroundings, listening to and watching the lively bird-life, and just enjoying this unique wildlife reserve.
 You will feel well rewarded as you re-join the boat for the cruise back to Wanaka.
 Total cruise time is 1.5 hours.
 The trip runs subject to weather and lake conditions.

-Your accommodation: Lime Tree Lodge
+Your accommodation: Tin Tub Luxury Lodge

 The route follows the shores of Lakes Wanaka and Hawea before you enter the township of Makarora, the gateway to Mt.
 Aspiring National Park and the Blue Pools here are a wonderful 30 minute walk through pristine native beech forest.
 Descending into Mt.
 Aspiring National Park and towards the Haast Pass, crashing rivers and waterfalls are around every corner.
 Crossing the Haast River you are now truly on the wild West Coast, a 600 kilometre stretch of bush, rainforest and podocarp forest.
 The tranquil bush surroundings of Wilderness Lodge Lake Moeraki are just a further few extra kilometres.